-- It should detect the correct pitch for notes produced by vocal or other instruments - There should be no noticeable delay between incoming audio signal and digital output - The MCU should be about to replay music, and the replaying sound could be easily identified by users
+- It should detect the correct pitch for notes produced by vocal or other instruments, and display the correct note on display. - There should be no noticeable delay between incoming audio signal and digital output.
+The delay should be no larger than 250 ms (1⁄4 second). - The MCU drives a series of LEDs as a volume unit (VU) meter, which gives the intensity of input sound, like those on the recorder or CD player.